pqnelson/pqnelson.github.com/_posts/2015-07-05-bernoulli-batters-markov-coaches.md

 | Hit             | L<sub>h</sub> = H/LABF | 0.22308213  |
 | Homerun         | LHR = HR/LABF          | 0.022450337 |

+**Remark (Doubles and Triples).**
+We should, ideally, expand this table to include the number of doubles and triples.
+We can compute this using the number of doubles and triples from the batting table.
+With this data, we can approximate the number of doubles and triples our pitcher (in our case, Eddie Newsom) allowed by multiplying P<sub>h</sub> by the ratio of L2B/LABF (the total number of doubles allowed in the league, by the total number of batters faced in the leage) or L3B/LABF, respectively.
+(End of Remark)

 **Computing the Probability.**
 Now that we have all these statistics assembled, we can compute the probability the hitter will hit the ball.
 We multiply the action we're